bahrus/billboard-charts/README.md

 <billboard-charts publish data="[[example1]]" selected-element ="{{selectedDataPoint}}"></billboard-charts>
 ```

+If you are working within a Polymer web component container, this will allow binding to take place amongst the peers within the containing Polymer component.

+To work with other Web Component libraries, you will need to either add some event listening logic (for "selected-element-changed"), or utilize Polymer mixins, as demonstrated [here](https://www.webcomponents.org/element/bahrus/xtal-fetch).

 To add/update data, use the new-data attribute / property.
 Assuming the id of the billboard chart is "bc", then this adds data imperatively:

 ```JavaScript